-- Remove the used battery. - 7.
-Install the new battery.
+- Remove the used battery. - Install the new battery.

-Note: Before the cables are connected, ensure that the battery disconnect switch is in the OFF position.
+Note: Before the cables are connected, ensure that the engine start switch is OFF.

-- 8. Connect the POSITIVE "+" cable to the POSITIVE "+" battery terminal. - 9.
-Connect the NEGATIVE "-" cable to the NEGATIVE "-" battery terminal. - 10.
-Turn the battery disconnect switch to the ON position.
+- Connect the cable from the starting motor to the POSITIVE "+" battery terminal. - 8.
+Connect the NEGATIVE "-" cable to the NEGATIVE "-" battery terminal.